omarathon/ambient-messenger/README.md

 ## License

-While the source code for RedditCraft is licensed under GPL and is free to build yourself, you are not permitted to re-distribute the software in any way, nor harness the code in any way beyond viewing without an appropriate Copyright linking to this repository and the owner (Omar Tanner).
+While the source code for ambient-messenger is licensed under GPL and is free to build yourself, you are not permitted to re-distribute the software in any way, nor harness the code in any way beyond viewing without an appropriate Copyright linking to this repository and the owner (Omar Tanner).